This bio/résumé/CV was put together as a friendly read and professional overview of my background and consulting services.

 Eighteen Sound Reggio Emilia, Italy

-Introduced numerous procedures, design & test practices and guided the R&D department through development of numerous subwoofers, woofer, mid-drivers and compression drivers.
+Introduced numerous procedures, design & test practices and and worked with their excellent transducer engineers guiding the R&D department through development of numerous subwoofers, woofers, mid-drivers and compression drivers.
+Finished the contract July 2015 & have no part of 18 sound's continued marketing spray, manufacturing or quality.

 Audera Acoustics Inc. & Sentient Magnetics Inc. Toronto, Canada